-To identify the impact of short-term subsidies on later use of the platform, I rely on a key feature of the sampling strategy of LS which sampled about 800 grid points from a 200 meter grid in residential areas without sewer access.3 As a rule, every second grid point was selected for possible inclusion in the experiment.
+To identify the impact of short-term subsidies on later use of the platform, I rely on a key feature of the sampling strategy of LS which sampled about 800 grid points from a 200 x 200 meter grid in residential areas without sewer access.
+As a rule, every second grid point was selected for possible inclusion in the experiment.
 This "checkerboard" sampling results in a set of about 400 non-treated neighborhoods which are tightly interspersed with the treated grid point neighborhoods and comparable on observable characteristics at baseline.
+I compare outcomes in the set of neighborhoods selected to receive LS subsidies with the tightly interspersed set of neighborhoods who received no such subsidies.

-I first show that the LS subsidies were effective at increasing consumer adoption of the matching platform while they were available.
+I first confirm that the LS subsidies were effective at increasing consumer adoption of the matching platform relative to other neighborhoods.
 I find that treated neighborhoods were 98% more likely to have any households call to use the platform than non-treated neighborhoods.
 This occurred during a period of relatively widespread advertisement of the platform, so the treatment should not have increased awareness of the platform per se.
-Instead, I interpret these effects during the subsidy period as being primarily driven by the subsidies themselves.4
+Instead, I interpret these effects during the subsidy period as being primarily driven by the subsidies themselves.

 Second, I explore the short-run dynamics of platform use after the LS subsidies were no longer available.
-I find that in the six months after subsidy availability ended, previously-treated neighborhoods were 86% more likely to have any households use the platform to request a mechanized desludging.
+I find that in the six months after subsidy availability ended, previouslytreated neighborhoods were 86% more likely to have any households use the platform to request a mechanized desludging.
 By eighteen months after the LS subsidies, treated neighborhoods remained 64% more likely to have any households using the platform.
 Beyond eighteen months after the LS subsidies, adoption in treated neighborhoods faded to be statistically indistinguishable from non-treated neighborhoods.
-The decline in treatment effects over time suggests that changes in consumer choices may not persist indefinitely absent additional intervention or advertising.
+The decline in treatment effects over time suggests that behavior changes may not persist indefinitely absent additional intervention or advertising.